Just admit it: you’re a travel blogs junkie.

 Must-read post: Hitchhiking Adventures in the Back of a 10-Wheeler Truck

 At age 26, Kate quit her job to travel the world alone.
-She’s going anywhere that sounds wacky, or beautiful, or interesting.
+She’s going anywhere that sounds wacky, beautiful, or interesting.
 Her goal is to show you how you can travel the world on your own: easily, safely, and adventurously.
-She thinks there’s a lot of information out there designed to scare women away from travelling on their own, but she’s here to clear up those myths.
+She thinks there’s a lot of information out there designed to scare women away from traveling on their own, but she’s here to clear up those myths.

 Must-read post: Puerto Rico Seriously Has It All

 Family Travel Blogs: When Having Kids Is No Excuse To Stay Home